Annual Guide to Seasonal Events

 Transportation

-• Seasonal beach closures and reduced services typically begin in late September or October.
+- Seasonal beach closures, reduced lifeguard hours, and scaled-back summer services typically begin in late September or October.

 Community Events

-• Fall festivals, harvest celebrations, and Oktoberfest-style events are common.
+- Fall festivals, harvest celebrations, and Oktoberfest-style events are common across Long Island.

-• Agricultural attractions such as apple picking and pumpkin farms enter peak season.
+- Agricultural attractions such as apple picking, pumpkin farms, corn mazes, and farm stands typically enter peak season.

 Late Fall (November)